How to Test for Mold in House

 WHY IS IT BAD FOR YOUR HOUSE

-For many, a little discoloration on the back side of the drywall wouldn’t be a big deal.
+For many, a little discoloration on the back side of the drywall would not be a big deal.
 Live and let live, you might say.
 However, mold has three very important downsides that make it more dangerous than a little grass near the foundation or a bird’s nest on the roof.

 -